 As the name implies, it's a Unique Value Proposition; you're proposing to your target market that you're unique in your market area, or that you're providing a product or service with unique qualifications and value.
 What differentiates you from your competition?
 What makes you better, more efficient, faster, a better negotiator, technologically superior, or just easier to deal with?
 You should be considering your Unique Value Proposition while you're developing your marketing plan, niche, and your brand.
 However, it's never too late.
 Sometimes you've already defined it through your marketing and branding, but you just haven't called it what it is and focused on it.

 Actually, UVP can be related to your niche.
 If you can illustrate that you're bringing some unique experience, processes or services to the first time home buyer, then it could be your UVP and work well for you.
 The same might hold true for vacation and resort properties.
 If you're a local expert on vacation rentals and Return on Investment for vacation properties, then your UVP ties in well with your niche.

-However, whether you niche market or not, developing your own Unique Value Proposition and working it into your marketing will increase your business.
+However, whether you have a niche market or not, developing your own Unique Value Proposition and working it into your marketing will increase your business.
 And, don't just think volume, as that's not value to the current prospect, at least not much.
-So, "top producer" may draw some interest, but it really doesn't say anything to the prospect who wants some help in selecting and closing on a vacation home from a state 1000 miles away.
+So, "top producer" may draw some interest, but it doesn't say anything to the prospect who wants some help in selecting and closing on a vacation home from a state 1,000 miles away.
 However, possibly your technology aptitude may be your UVP.
-Marketing your expertise in working with remote buyers and sellers over the Internet with eSignatures and online document preparation, storage and sharing might be a UVP.
+Marketing your expertise in working with remote buyers and sellers over the Internet with eSignatures and online document preparation, storage, and sharing might be a UVP.